-Specifying 'url' as a character string allows tasks to be distributed across the network. 'n' is not required in this case, and disregarded if supplied.
+Specifying url as a character string allows tasks to be distributed across the network. n is only required in this case if providing a launch configuration to remote to launch remote daemons.

 Supply a URL with a 'tcp://' scheme, such as 'tcp://10.75.32.70:5555'.
 The host / dispatcher listens at this address, utilising a single port.
-Individual daemons (started with daemon) may then dial in to this URL.
+Individual daemons (started with daemon()) may then dial in to this URL.
 Host / dispatcher automatically adjusts to the number of daemons actually connected, allowing dynamic upscaling or downscaling as required.

 Switching the URL scheme to 'tls+tcp://' automatically upgrades the connection to use TLS.
-The auxiliary function host_url may be used to construct a valid host URL based on the computer's hostname.
+The auxiliary function host_url() may be used to construct a valid host URL based on the computer's hostname.